jeevallucas/payslip-system/README.md

 ---

-## 🔐 Authentication (Coming Soon)

-Authentication will be implemented using **JWT tokens** for both admin and employee roles.
-For now, a simple hardcoded token placeholder is used in each endpoint.

----

 ## 🧪 Unit & Integration Testing

 We use `pytest` for testing.
 You can write tests inside a `tests/` folder like this: